-- A.I.
+- A.1.
 All models, examples, teaching aids, previous work done by the students must be cleared out of the laboratory at least one day prior to the commencement of the test/examination.
 This is to ensure that no outside help or unfair advantage can be gained by the students.
 Students are to make their own arrangements as to what they should do with these articles cleared from the laboratory. - A.2.
 All materials, personal tools and equipment required for the practical must be on hand and in working order. - A.3.
-The invigilator must ensure that all models must be laid out or on-hand and clearly marked for the test / examination.
+The invigilator must ensure that all models are laid out and clearly marked for the test / examination.